About the Charles F. Cummings New Jersey Information Center

 The Frances E. W. Harper Literary Society was founded in 1987 to provide intellectual stimulation to the citizens of Newark.
 This very small collection consists of general information, annual report, brochures, leaflets, programs, photocopies of photographs, and other miscellaneous items relating to the society and its activities.

-Knowing Newark: Selected Star-Ledger Columns by Charles F. Cummings, features over 100 columns written about Newark by noted librarian, historian, and author Charles F. Cummings and eventually will contain all 500+ columns by Cummings.
+Knowing Newark: Selected Star-Ledger Columns by Charles F. Cummings, features over 500+ columns written about Newark by noted librarian, historian, and author Charles F. Cummings and originally published in the Star-Ledger.

 Read about Newark’s Literary Lights (pdf of original 2002 publication)